Mouse Cell Atlas

 1. Home: This page contains three sections.
 About describes the functions and update of the MCA website, Mouse tissue info gives a brief description of each organization of the sample, Microwell-seq protocol describes how Microwell-seq operates.

-2. Atlas: We analysed >1,200,000 single cells from >28 Mouse tissues (2-4 replicates per tissue in general) and cultures.
-In a global view, the complete Mouse tissue dataset are grouped into 170 major clusters.
+2. Atlas: In MCA 1.0 we analysed >400,000 single cells from >10 Mouse tissues (2-4 replicates per tissue in general).
+In a global view, the complete Mouse tissue dataset are grouped into 104 major clusters.
+In MCA 2.0 we analysed >520,000 single cells from >10 Mouse tissues (2-4 replicates per tissue in general) at seven life stages from early embryonic stage to the mature adult stage.
+In a global view, the complete Mouse tissue dataset are grouped into 95 major clusters.
 We created this page to achieve better visualization for global view.
 You can view each group, each tissue and each gene by choosing the optional box on the left.
 Atlas view provides global view on single cell level, Marker list provides marker genes for each cluster.

 3. Gallery: In the Gallery, you can download the single-cell digital gene expression (DGE) matrix and get information of the cell number and sample source for each data.
 The results of the clustering analysis with marker genes are also shared on the Gallery.